What Is ADHD?

 - A scan called the Neuropsychiatric EEG-Based Assessment Aid (NEBA) System, which measures theta and beta brain waves.
 The theta/beta ratio has been shown to be higher in children and adolescents with ADHD than in children without it.

 Several studies have compared ADHD in children of different racial and ethnic groups and found that Black, Hispanic, and Asian children are much less likely than white children to be diagnosed with the disorder.

 There are many reasons for this.
 Many of these children may not have access to the care they need because of income or racial discrimination.
 If you fear discrimination or negative treatment, you may be less likely to talk to a health care professional about your child’s symptoms.
 Cultural and family values may also play a part in how adults respond to their children’s symptoms and whether or not they opt to seek treatment.

 We need more research to better understand all the issues behind these disparities.
 If you have questions about your child’s symptoms, it may help to learn more about them and what may be causing them.
 From there, you can plan your next steps.
 You can get more information about ADHD and other learning and thinking differences at:

 There are several approaches to treating ADHD.
 But research suggests that for many children, the best way to manage symptoms is a multimodal approach.
 This involves multiple methods of treatment that work together.
 Many symptoms of ADHD can be managed with medication and therapy.
 Close cooperation among therapists, doctors, teachers, and parents is very important.

-Medication.
+Medication for ADHD.
 Although there is controversy about their possible overuse, stimulants are the most commonly prescribed medications for treating ADHD.
 They can help control hyperactive and impulsive behavior and improve attention span.
 They act on the brain chemicals, like dopamine, that can make impulsive behavior worse.